 Sabudana Vada is a very popular Maharashtrian snack that is prepared with very basic 5 ingredients.
 It’s crunchy on the outside while being very soft and airy inside.
 Also referred to as Subadana Tikki, this popular teatime snack is vegetarian and is enjoyed a lot during Navratri festival.
-While these fritters are most commonly enjoyed deep-fried, it is equally tasty when you bake it.
-There are a few tricks involved in making Sabudana Vada with a perfect texture and I have mentioned everything in detail.
+While these fritters are most commonly enjoyed deep-fried, it is equally tasty when you bake or air fry it.
+There are a few tricks involved in making Sabudana Vada with a perfect texture, and I have mentioned everything in detail.

 The Navratri Sabudana Vada consists of 5 basic ingredients: